-The site has about 50 K ‘likes’.
-Taking the British population alone, that would make about 50 thousand functionally illiterate among about 63 million people.
+The site has about 50 thousand ‘likes’.
+Taking the British population alone, that would make about 50 thousand functionally illiterate, among about 63 million people.
 Some might say it is not so bad, it is not even one percent.
 Still, you’d better ‘think literacy’, going to the UK.

 Try for a plain passport photo, that is, without brooches, scarves, ties, anything you do not always carry; the piffle shows the guys’ attention to picture specifics. ;)